 When twisting your back or moving your neck is too painful because of complications of facet arthritis, experienced pain management specialist Jason Chiu, MD, can help.
 Dr. Chiu and his compassionate medical staff offer interventional pain relief services, including facet joint injections, to alleviate arthritis-related pain.
-Whether you develop facet arthritis from aging or a work-related injury, the staff at The Painless Center in Fort Lee and Carlstadt, New Jersey, makes your overall health the focus of treatment, so you can enjoy long-term benefits and a higher quality of life.
+Whether you develop facet arthritis from aging or a work-related injury, the staff at The Painless Center in Fort Lee, Tenafly, and Carlstadt, New Jersey, makes your overall health the focus of treatment, so you can enjoy long-term benefits and a higher quality of life.

 The facet joints are part of your spine, connecting vertebrae together to stabilize and support your spinal column.
 These joints also give you range of motion and mobility, making it possible to twist, turn, and bend over.